 The Badlion Client cannot run on Cloud Computers or Virtual Machines.
-However, you may not be using a virtual machine, yet you are getting this pop up.
-That means there is some sort of virtualization going on your computer.
+However, you may not be using a virtual machine, yet you get this pop-up message.
+That means there is some sort of virtualization going on on your computer.

 How to resolve this problem?

 This error message can come from some installed 3rd party software or built-in features on your computer.
 You have to go through these solutions one at a time until it fixes your issue, as you probably won't need all of them to make the Badlion Client work.

 - Right-click on one of the Hyper-V XXX Services and click on "Properties".